CBICA/spare_score/.github/CONTRIBUTE/unit_tests.md

----
-name: Unit testing guide
-about: How to write unit tests
-title: "[UNIT_TESTS] "
-labels: ''
-assignees: ''
----

 ### **How to write unit tests**
 * As explained at the [contribution guide](contribute.md) it's a good practice to write test cases for any additions you make.
 For our test cases we use the unittest python3 library.
 The following is an example of a unit test with unittest library: